By Louise Baltruschat Hollis

 Image by Ed Godden

-Try not to cut corners by asking a favour from someone you know, instead enlist a true professional wedding photographer.
-Find a photographer who has a passion for their craft and has the knowledge to ensure both the pre wedding planning and the wedding day itself goes smoothly.
+Try not to cut corners by asking a favour from someone you know, instead enlist a true professional photographer.
+Find a photographer who has a passion for their craft and has the knowledge to ensure both the pre-wedding planning and the wedding day itself goes smoothly.

 Image by MIKI Studios

 Scour wedding photographers’ blogs and website portfolios.
 Be sure to look at images from several of their full wedding galleries for an idea of what you can expect if you book with them.
 This will give you a great idea of what your final wedding portfolio will look like and a rough idea of the number of images you may receive.

 If you want relaxed wedding photography, look for those fun in-the-moment shots.
 If you are looking for ace portraits of the two of you, scope out those intimate captures.
-There are some different style terminology you may read or hear about.
+There are some different styles and terminology you may read or hear about.
 Take note though that some wedding photographers may combine these styles too.

 A reportage or documentary photography style is where a wedding photographer captures the wedding as it unfolds rather than formally directing posed shots.
-A focus on the story itself in it’s true, authentic form.
+A focus on the story itself in its true, authentic form.

 The traditional wedding photography style is more focused on posed and formal shots.
 Think set group shots with your guests and time away from the day for your portraits together.
 It encases a little more structure to your day.